lostallmymoney/JockeyCreator/README.md

-# VinesDontGrow for Minecraft with fabric
+# JockeyCreator for Minecraft with fabric
-Makes vines not grow so you can use them in any build without fearing the apocalypse.

-No but seriously, vines can spread on walls, up to a lava source, and then fire back up to your HOUSE !
-So install this mod now.
+Makes you able to create your own jockey monsters by giving eggs to zombies.

 To build :
 gradlew build